 Application Default Credentials are best suited for cases when the call needs to have the same identity and authorization level for the application independent of the user.
-This is the recommended approach to authorize calls to Google Cloud Platform APIs, particularly when you're building an application that is deployed to Google App Engine, Google Container Engine, or Google Compute Engine virtual machines.Examples for using Application Default Credentials are available in the Google Identity Platform documentation.
+This is the recommended approach to authorize calls to Google Cloud Platform APIs, particularly when you're building an application that is deployed to App Engine, Kubernetes Engine, or Compute Engine virtual machines.Examples for using Application Default Credentials are available in the Google Identity Platform documentation.

 OAuth 2.0 authorization

 If you're using app hosting or VMs outside of Google Cloud Platform, you can create your own OAuth 2.0 authorization tokens to access to Google APIs.
 Using OAuth 2.0 to Access Google APIs describes how to use the OAuth 2.0 libraries provided by Google to call Google APIs.
 For an interactive demonstration of using OAuth 2.0 with Google (including the option to use your own client credentials), you can try the OAuth 2.0 Playground.The Google APIs Client Library for Python has special support for App Engine applications.
 In particular, there are decorators and classes that simplify the OAuth 2.0 protocol steps.

 If you want your app to call user data from another Google service, you'll need to set up OAuth 2.0 for Web Server Applications.
 For example, if you want to pull a user's data from Google Drive and bring it into your app, use OAuth 2.0 for Web Server Applications to share specific data while keeping other data, such as usernames and passwords, private.